bmenonathira/bmenonathira/README.md

 ### Hi there 👋 I'm Athira B Menon
-Seeking a position in the field of Computer Science where I can utilize my skills to further work towards personal and professional development and contribute towards the prosperity of the organization.
+Love to work in the field of Computer Science where I can utilize my skills to further work towards personal and professional development and contribute towards the prosperity of the organization.
 Highly motivated and eager to learn new things.
 <!--
 **bmenonathira/bmenonathira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 [README.md](https://github.com/bmenonathira/bmenonathira/files/6759813/README.md)